-Breaking down Registry the civil penalty assessments between large civil penalties, \$5,000 and greater and the under \$5,000 civil penalties, it is easy to see that small a number penalties make up large percentage the civil penalty assessments.
-For example, in 2010 the chart to the right shows that the Registry assessed \$155,000 (98%) in the thirteen (13) civil penalty assessments where the civil penalty was \$5,000 or greater.
-The remaining \$3,675 in civil penalties was assessed in 16 cases with each civil penalty being less than \$5,000.
-The trend is the same for the six years shown in the chart.
-Overall during this six year period, approximately 89% of the total amount of civil penalties were assessed in just over 17 % of the civil penalty cases.
-These large assessments are mainly due to two (2) reasons: the large amount of civil penalties assessed in cases where the candidate or organization did not respond to the Registry's attempts to allow them to explain what caused their violation of the campaign finance statutes and repeat offenders.
+Breaking down the Registry civil penalty assessments between large civil penalties, smaller civil penalties and away from large civil penalties.
+For example, in 2015 the chart to the right shows that the Registry assessed \$5,000 in the one civil penalty assessment where the civil penalty was \$5,000 or greater (this civil penalty is currently being appealed in a contested case hearing).
+The remaining \$9,050 in civil penalties were assessed in 18 cases with the highest civil penalty being \$3,500.
+Large assessments are mainly due to three (3) reasons: civil penalties assessed in cases where the candidate or organization did not file a campaign financial disclosure report, a late filer did not respond to the Registry's attempts to allow them to explain what caused their violation of the campaign finance statutes and repeat offenders.
+The new trend is a direct result of fewer failures to file campaign financial disclosure reports and more responses from late filers.